Does California Lemon Law Apply to Private Sales?

 If the seller is insisting certain repairs were made, ask to get that information in writing.

-Also, ask if the seller has service records for any work that was performed on the car.
-This proves the work was done legitimately and whether it was done by an authorized dealer.
+Also, ask if the seller has service records for any work performed on the car.
+This proves that the work was done legitimately and by an authorized dealer.

 Cover your bases by keeping all of your transaction documents (such as the bill of sale), repair records, repair receipts, and communications with the seller.

-PURCHASING A USED CAR FROM A DEALERSHIP VS PRIVATE SALE
+PURCHASING A USED CAR FROM A DEALERSHIP VS A PRIVATE SALE

 If you’d rather have peace of mind when purchasing a used car, it’s best to buy from a car dealership.
 Dealerships in California are held to specific standards, ensuring the buyer is protected.

-When it comes to private sales, California law deems it an as-is transaction.
+California law deems private sales an as-is transaction.
 The seller won’t face any legal repercussions if they sell you a car one day and the transmission fails the next day.

 WHAT QUALIFIES A CAR AS A LEMON IN CALIFORNIA?